top of page

 Metro Renewable Gas (MRG) is advancing a transformative waste-to-energy project that will turn today’s waste challenges into tomorrow’s clean energy opportunities.
 Designed with a modular, scalable approach, the facility will deliver lasting environmental and economic benefits while helping shape a more sustainable future.

-• Target Commercial Operation Date target of Q2 2029.
+• Target commercial operation: Q2 2029.

 The facility will combine advanced gasification and methanation processes to create renewable natural gas from a wide range of carbon-based materials.
 These proven technologies are efficient, scalable, and designed for long-term performance.